ja-k-e/seeded-random-engine/README.md

 console.log(engine.values());
 // eg. [0.3230205841828137, 0.2185600262600928, 0.1377083600964397, 0.9505280032753944]

-// Fast forward the engine to generation 57 engine.ff(57);
+// Change the engine generation to 57 engine.to(57);
 // Any engine sharing this seed and set to generation 57 will always yield the same values. console.log(engine.values());
 // Call engine.generate() to increase the generation and generate numbers.